Ras GTPase: Xenopus laevis

 As mentioned above most X. oocyte Ras is the GDP conjugate.
 Mammal Ras induces meiosis in X. laevis oocytes almost certainly by potentiating insulin-induced meiosis, but not progesterone-induced.
 Protein synthesis does not seem to be a part of this step.
 Injection increases synthesis of diacylglycerol from phosphatidylcholine.
 Some meiosis effects are antagonized by rap1 (and by a Ras modified to dock incorrectly).
 Both rap1 and the modified Ras are co-antagonists with p120Ras GAP in this pathway.

 Drosophila melanogaster

 Expressed in all tissues of Drosophila melanogaster but mostly in neural cells.
 Overexpression is somewhat lethal and, during development, produces eye and wing abnormalities.
 (This parallels - and may be the reason for - similar abnormalities due to mutated receptor tyrosine kinases.)
 The D. genes for rases in mammals produce abnormalities.

 Aplysia

 Most expression in Aplysia spp. is in neural cells.

 Caenorhabditis elegans

 The gene in C. elegans is let 60.
 Also appears to play a role in receptor tyrosine kinase formation in this model.
-Overexpression yields a multivulval development due to its involvement in that region's normal development; overexpression in effector sites in lethal.
+Overexpression yields a multivulval development due to its involvement in that region's normal development; overexpression in effector sites is lethal.